astroHaoPeng/SPACEofPHD/source/_posts/tutorial-zotero-reference-management.md

 `_Status:Implemented` | Implemented.
 `_Status:Cited` | Cited in my papers, posts, reports, etc.
 **Rating system tags** |
-`-Rate:0` | Not related to my current research, but highly possible I will encounter it again in the future, so keep it in the libraty for record.
+`-Rate:0` | Not related to my current research, but highly possible I will encounter it again in the future, so keep it in the library for record.
 `-Rate:1` | Related but not so good literatures.
 May from non-mainstream publications.
 `-Rate:2` | Could be studied and used but may not be cited in my future publications.
 `-Rate:3` | Good ones.
 Most related papers should be scored 3.